BBBase-EHeresy-PPPub/PPPub/docs/mesbg2018/scenarios/war_in_rohan.md

 * **Grishnákh**

 Grishnákh follows the same rules for movement as the Hobbits, except that he moves 3" when crawling and cannot cut his bonds, as he is not bound.
 Grishnákh is the only model that may charge the Hobbits, and will Fight them in the Fight phase if he does so.
 If Grishnákh is fighting one of the Hobbits, both models will fight as normal even though they are Prone, ignoring any rules for fighting whilst Prone.
 Additionally, as he is wounded, Grishnákh starts the game with only a single point of Might and only has 1 Attack.

-**PARTICIPANTS**

-**Good:** Éomer, Marshall of the Riddermark with horse; Meriadoc Brandybuck; Peregrin Took; Captain of Rohan with horse and shield; 12 Riders of Rohan: 4 with throwing spears, 8 with no additional equipment; 3 Rohan Outriders on horse.

-**Evil:** Uglúk; Mauhúr; Grishnákh, Orc Captain; Snaga, Orc Captain; 12 Uruk-hai Scouts: 4 with Uruk-hai bow, 4 with shield, 4 with no additional wargear; 12 Orc Warriors: 4 with shield, 4 with spear, 2 with Orc bow, 2 with two-handed weapon.

 ![](../media/scenarios/war_in_rohan/ambush_at_night.jpg)